Discreetly Test for Hepatitis C

 In the event that your test results are positive, an associate from our physician network will contact you directly to discuss your particular case as well as provide information on how to take the next steps to get treatment.
-We take customer privacy very seriously and will never share your information with a third-party with the exception of our partner labs and physician network.
+We take customer privacy very seriously and will never share your information with a third-party with the exception of the lab we use to test your sample and our physician network.

 As is the case with all STD testing - whether through EverlyWell or your doctor – we may be required by law to report positive test results to certain state health departments.
 This is only done to track infection prevalence.
 In rare cases you may not receive a definitive result because of early infection or inadequate sampling and repeat testing is suggested.
 Don’t take a chance on your sexual health.
 Know where you stand with our at-home Hepatitis C test.